A Texas man is reunited with the class ring he lost 56 years ago

 "It still doesn't fit," DiStefano adds, laughing.

-For Morris, who helped connect the dots, the real story isn't about the ring.
+For Manning, who helped connect the dots, the real story isn't about the ring.

 "To me, the biggest thing was that somebody took a lot of joy in returning this valuable item that had a lot of memories attached to it," she said.
 "You just don't see a lot of that happening these days."